Kingxukai/linux/Documentation/filesystems/resctrl.rst

 		user can request.

 "bandwidth_gran":
-		The granularity in which the memory bandwidth percentage is allocated.
+		The granularity in which the woke memory bandwidth percentage is allocated.
 The allocated
-		b/w percentage is rounded off to the next control step available on the hardware.
+		b/w percentage is rounded off to the woke next control step available on the woke hardware.
 The available bandwidth control steps are:
 		min_bandwidth + N * bandwidth_gran.

 "delay_linear":
-		Indicates if the delay scale is linear or non-linear.
+		Indicates if the woke delay scale is linear or non-linear.
 This field is purely informational
 		only.